Living in the UK

 British favourites aside, UK menus are extremely multicultural - as a matter of fact chicken tikka masala has been adopted as a national dish.

 Halal and kosher products are available in many restaurants and takeaways and in most large supermarkets.
 In larger towns and cities you'll also be able to find specialist halal and kosher shops.
 However, as a rule, animal products in the UK will not always be halal or kosher, so check before you buy or order.

 Vegetarian and vegan food is hugely popular and easy to find in supermarkets and restaurants.
 Healthy eating is also made simple with many food products clearly labelled with calorie, fat, salt and sugar content.

 High street supermarkets stock a huge range of products.
 Stores which are generally cheaper include:

 Supermarkets that are considered more expensive include:

 - Marks & Spencer

 If you order over the internet, some supermarkets deliver your groceries to your door for a small fee.

-When it comes to drink the English are a nation of tea lovers (although other hot beverages are available).
+When it comes to drinks, the English are a nation of tea lovers (although other hot beverages are available).
 It is also safe to drink water straight from the tap in the UK.

 When living in the UK, you have a number of public transport options:

 Locations across the country operate bus and rail networks, while some towns and cities, such as Blackpool, Nottingham, Manchester and Sheffield, boast extensive tram networks.
 If you're living in the capital, the famous London Underground - also known as the tube - can be relied upon to help you navigate the city conveniently, with similar networks in place in Glasgow and Newcastle.

 Students are eligible for subsidised travel tickets with a valid National Union of Students' (NUS) card.
 The TOTUM (formerly NUS Extra) card will give you: